3liz/lizmap-web-client/INSTALL.md

 - the web server Apache
 - PHP and its extensions sqlite, gd, xml (`php-xml-rpc` or equivalents), and curl
 - [QGIS](http://hub.qgis.org/wiki/quantum-gis/QGIS_Server_Tutorial).
-- (optional) Postgresql with postgis
+- (optional) PostgreSQL with PostGIS

 Get the source
 --------------